nashville-software-school/server-side-dotnet-curriculum/book-5-mvc/chapters/project-setup.md

 ## Install the necessary tools

-1. Neither VS Code or the .NET CLI support scaffolding directly.
-Therefore, you need to install the dotnet-aspnet-codegenerator tool, which provides scaffolding capabilities.
+1. One advantage of using MVC for starting a new project is that there are tools that let you scaffold starter code for the view files for your project.
+You need to install the dotnet-aspnet-codegenerator tool, which provides scaffolding capabilities.
 You can install it using the following commands in your terminal:

     - ```dotnet tool uninstall --global dotnet-aspnet-codegenerator```
     - ```dotnet tool install --global dotnet-aspnet-codegenerator --version 8.0```